 Your tutor will start the session by asking you a few questions about your paper: "What kind of paper are you working on?"
 "For which course are you writing this paper?"
 "What are the paper’s requirements?"
 "How far along are you in the writing process?"
 The tutor will ask these and other similar questions about your paper in order to assist you more efficiently.

 The most important question the tutor will ask is "What would you like to work on during our session together?"
-Because you can accomplish only so much during a session, you should decide before even coming to the center what you and your tutor will work on for that particular day.
+Because you can accomplish only so much during a session, you should decide before even coming to your session what you and your tutor will work on for that particular day.
 If you tell the tutor, “Just help me with the whole paper,” the tutor won’t know where to begin or how to assist you.
-So you, not the tutor, must set the agenda for the session.
+So you and the tutor will set the agenda together for your session.
 To do this, you must choose one or two parts of your paper to work on during your session, but choose them carefully.
-Too often students come to the Writing Center with rough drafts in hand expecting to work on grammar and proofreading when they really should focus on developing and organizing their ideas.
-So when you choose which parts of your paper to work on, prioritize.
 Recognize what you need assistance with at this stage of your writing process and communicate this to your tutor.
+(If you have more time, you can always work on more parts.)
 You and your tutor will then review your paper together.
-Typically, either you or your tutor will read out loud the entire paper (if it’s shorter than four pages) or several sections of the paper if it is longer than four pages.
-While you review the paper, you should have a pencil or pen in hand to make changes or corrections to your paper.
+While you review the paper, you will be able to make changes to your paper.

 As you close your tutoring session, you and your tutor will discuss what additions or changes you will make to your paper on your own.
-Your tutor may also provide you with resources (e.g., a documentation packet, a handout on outlining or thesis formulation) for your personal use.
-Finally, if you have time before your paper’s due date, you and your tutor might agree to a follow-up session to work on other parts of the paper.
+If you have time before your paper’s due date, you and your tutor might agree to a follow-up session to work on other parts of the paper.